alona26/Smart-watch/README.md

 ### Time Set :
 Adjust the values using the potentiometer.
-Press 2S to choose what we want to change the hours, minutes or seconds.
+Press 2S to choose what we want to change- the hours, minutes or seconds.
 A long press on 1S will save the time and return to the menu.

 ### Set Date:
 Adjust the values with the potentiometer.
-Press 2S to choose what we want to change the days or months.
+Press 2S to choose what we want to change- the days or months.
 A long press on 1S will save the date and return to the menu.

 ### Alarm :